 Achievement: Students must achieve a grade of B or better in any coursework accepted as transfer credit.
 Classes taken on a pass/fail, satisfactory/unsatisfactory, or credit/no credit basis require official documentation from the institution indicating that the grade is equivalent to a B or better.

 Completion Dates: Transfer credit may be granted for coursework completed before an individual becomes a student at CGU as well as for coursework taken while the individual is a CGU student.

 - Applicants: Transfer credit for coursework completed before an individual becomes a student at CGU is submitted and evaluated as part of the individual application process.
-Departments must complete the Transfer Credit Request Form, specifically identifying the courses for which transfer credit is to be granted.
+Departments must complete the Transfer Credit Request Form (found on the Registrar's Form Index), specifically identifying the courses for which transfer credit is to be granted.

 - Current Students: CGU students should obtain approval from the academic department prior to enrolling in courses outside of CGU.
 Upon completion of the course, a transcript is submitted to the academic department for review.
-Departments complete the Transfer Credit Request Form, attach the official transcript, and submit the package to the Registrar's Office for processing.
+Departments complete the Transfer Credit Request Form (found on the Registrar's Form Index), attach the official transcript, and submit the package to the Registrar's Office for processing.